Discovering the Art of Giorgio Morandi

 2020-09-08_09-28-09.png

 In these three works by Morandi notice how each object relates to each other.
 There is a simplicity of beauty when the shapes of each object are in relation the the object next to it.
 It is a bit like playing chess.
-In chess all the pieces on the board are position for a win at a certain point.
-In drawing all the shapes of of objects contain an outer line or dimension that acts like a flowing piece of music.
+In chess all the pieces on the board are positioned for a win at a certain point.
+In drawing all the shapes of objects contain an outer line or dimension that acts like a flowing piece of music.
 One line softly leads into another.
 What occurs is that the objects are strategically placed either directly beside each other or overlapping from the front or back.
-This gives depth to a scene, movement, drama and rhythm to a composition.
+This gives depth to a scene, movement, drama, and rhythm, to a composition.
 Notice that the three objects above could be anything from bottles and squares to buildings in a distance.
 It is the arrangement of the composition that determines the visual music to occur, just like arrangements of notes compose a great piece of music and tone.

 Let’s now observe how Morandi uses color.
 We see that he is concerned with the beauty of simplicity of line, shape and form.
 His lines are like whispering, they are visible and invisible.
 In the painting below notice the colors he has chosen They are subtle, dusty, soft.
 They match the lines he has created.
 Notice the dominate color, that of the orange or red in the off center of the painting.
 If it were placed anywhere else it would make the painting unbalanced.
 This painting could just as easily be a family portrait with the Mother representing the pitcher and her children being the four glasses in front.
 There is an emotional tone that is sought.